 Minor accidents — running into furniture, falling, dropping something on your leg, hand or foot — are the most common cause of bruising.

-Certain medications make bruising more likely.
-Over-the-counter medicines such as aspirin, non-steroidal anti-inflammatory drugs (like ibuprofen), Plavix® (clopidogrel) and blood thinners (like Coumadin®) can increase your tendency to bruise.
+Some over-the-counter medicines such as aspirin, non-steroidal anti-inflammatory drugs (like ibuprofen), Plavix® (clopidogrel) and blood thinners (like Coumadin®) can increase your tendency to bruise.
 So can prescription medicines, such as certain antidepressants.